VirtualARC

 Click here to learn more

 Finding the right business structure is essential to building a supported and protected artistic practice.
-This webinar will guide artists and creatives through the fundamentals of business structures—from sole proprietorships to LLCs—and explore the various types of fiscal sponsorship, highlighting their impact on your artistic work.
+This webinar will guide artists and creatives through the fundamentals of business structures—from sole proprietorships to LLCs—and explore fiscal sponsorship, highlighting their impact on your artistic work.

 Whether you’re addressing these topics for the first time or seeking clarity to take the next step, this session offers practical tools and expert insights to help you make informed decisions about your artistic and financial future.